MaVeN-13TTN/Food_Quest/README.md

 - Spoonacular API for providing comprehensive food and recipe data
 - TailwindCSS for the utility-first CSS framework
-- React and Django communities for their valuable resources and support
+- React, Vite, and Django communities for their valuable resources and support

 👨‍🍳 Happy Cooking!
 Let FoodQuest guide you on your culinary journey. 🥘